-- It gives connection to vastus lateralis in its upper 1-third and lateral patellar retinaculum in the lower 2 third.
+- It gives connection to vastus lateralis in its upper one-third and lateral patellar retinaculum in the lower two-third.

-- It gives connection to vastus medialis in the upper 2 third and medial patellar retinaculum in its lower one third.
+- It gives connection to vastus medialis in the upper two-third and medial patellar retinaculum in its lower one-third.

 The medial and lateral patellar retinaculum are the growths of the tendons of vastus lateralis and vastus medialis, respectively.

 - It’s rough, convex, longitudinally striated, and presents numerous vascular foramina.

 - It’s subcutaneous and subcutaneous prepatellar bursaintervenes between it and skin.